 The Rochdale Borough Safeguarding Adults Board is a partnership of statutory and non-statutory organisations.
-It has an Independent Chair (Jane Booth) providing independent leadership to support the Board's strategic direction.
+It has an Independent Chair (Amanda Clarke) providing independent leadership to support the Board's strategic direction.

 The Rochdale Safeguarding Adults Board exists to ensure that all agencies work together to minimise the risk of abuse and to protect adults at risk effectively when abuse has occurred or may have occurred.
 The Board is committed to learning from experience and to a process of continuous improvement.

 - To set and own the strategic direction for multi- agency developments, improvements in practice and local safeguarding arrangements.